Scarborough Historic District: Sparta Cemetery

 Sparta Cemetery, or the Presbyterian Burying Ground at Sparta, is a 2 acre burying ground dating to 1764, making it the oldest cemetery in Westchester County.
 It is the only contributing property outside Briarcliff Manor; the Ossining Historical Society has maintained the cemetery since 1984.
-As of 1984, the cemetery is still owned by the First Presbyterian Church of Ossining; its original church building was built c.
-1768 and was moved towards the center of Ossining in 1800.
+Until 2012, the cemetery was owned by the First Presbyterian Church of Ossining; its original church building, constructed circa 1768, was relocated to the center of Ossining in 1800.
+In 2012, ownership of the cemetery was transferred to the Town of Ossining, though it has retained its historic identity as the "Presbyterian Burying Ground."
 The grounds hold 34 known Revolutionary War veterans.
 Many of the area's earliest residents are buried in the cemetery.
+The oldest person interred in the cemetery, aged 108, was Captain Lewis Brady; his home in Ossining's Sparta neighborhood is part of African American Heritage Trail of Westchester County.

-In September 1780, HMS Vulture fired a cannonball into the gravestone of Abraham Ladew, Jr., who died in 1774, at the age of 7 years.
-The Vulture was traveling south from Croton Point to pick up Major John André, a rendezvous that never occurred; Andre was captured in Tarrytown on his way to the vessel.
+In September 1780, the British warship HMS Vulture fired a cannonball into the gravestone of Abraham Ladew, Jr., who had died in 1774, at the age of 7 years.
+The Vulture was traveling south from Croton Point to pick up Major John André, a rendezvous that never occurred; André was captured in Tarrytown on his way to the vessel.
+One of the American soldiers who fired at HMS Vulture during the Teller Point engagement of September 21, 1780, Moses Sherwood, is buried in Sparta Cemetery.